Egypt's Mursi calls elections beginning April 27

 IMF AGREEMENT

-The Mursi government is seeking to revive Egypt's stagnant economy with a $4.8 billion loan agreement with the International Monetary Fund.
+The Mursi government is seeking to revive Egypt's stagnant economy with a $4.8 billion (3.1 billion pounds) loan agreement with the International Monetary Fund.
 But approval of an IMF deal and the austerity measures it would imply could hit the Brotherhood's popularity ahead of the elections.

 Each stage of the vote will comprise an initial two days of voting, with a further two days of voting slated for run-offs for closely contested seats.
 Mohamed Gadallah, a legal adviser to Mursi, had earlier said the voting would begin on April 28.